pip-services/pip-services-docs/content/en/node/expressions/tokenizers/generic/cpp_comment_state.md

 - **returns**: string - comment

 #### getSingleLineComment
-Ignore everything up to an end-of-line and return the tokenizer's next token.
+Ignores everything up to an end-of-line, and then returns the tokenizer's next token.

 > `protected` getSingleLineComment(scanner: [IScanner](../../../io/iscanner)): string